zilbers/dark-web-scraper/README.md

 ## Database

-- The app is using MongoDB database wwith Atlas Cloud.
+- The app is using MongoDB database placed in Atlas Cloud.
 - The app is using Elasticsearch database.
 - Elastic used for text querying and analytics.
 - MongoDB used for Users data.